-Currently, he is working on a book manuscript about fashion, cinema, documentary, and consumer culture in the contexts of socialist and post-socialist China.
-He also researches on China's "shanzhai" (copycat) cultures such as art and architecture.
-His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, and The Changing Landscape of China's Consumerism.
+Currently, he is completing a book manuscript concerning fashion, cinema, documentary, and consumer culture in the contexts of socialist and post-socialist China.
+He also researches China's "shanzhai" (copycat) cultures such as art and architecture.
+His publications have appeared in Journal of Chinese Cinemas, Verge: Studies in Global Asias, Modern Chinese Literature and Culture (Web Publications), GLQ: A Journal of Lesbian and Gay Studies, and The Changing Landscape of China's Consumerism.

 He has directed an honors thesis entitled "Cooperative Comrades: Contract Marriages and the Chinese LGBT Movement," which focuses on "fake" marriages between gay men and lesbians in contemporary China.
-In addition, he has supervised independent study projects such as "China Opening Up: Sexxx Cultures and Politics since 1978," "Copycat China," and "Sexuality, Consumption, and Chinese "Danmei" Fiction."
+In addition, he has supervised independent study projects such as "China Opening Up: Sexxx Cultures and Politics since 1978," "Copycat China," and "Artificial Intelligence, New Media, and 21st century China."
 He welcomes students' inquiry about pursuing honors thesis or independent study in the following areas: (1) The Chinese middle class and cultures; (2) U.S.-China cultural exchange; (3) consumer cultures and counterfeit cultures; (4) migrant labor issues; (5) environmental concerns; and (6) Chinese diaspora (ethnicity) and the Sinophone (language).

 - "Desiring China" (December 2014).
 Videos